 - 1/2 cup icing sugar (we use Countdown brand as its supply chain is independently audited to check for child labour, slavery and safe working conditions)

-- Melt vegan chocolate.
+Melt vegan chocolate.
 Your best slave-free option is Trade Aid dark chocolate or anything with Fairtrade certification (such as Bennettos) as these use slave-free sugar as well as cocoa.
-If that doesn’t work for you then look for UTZ or Rainforest Alliance certified chocolate, where at least the cocoa is slave free.
+If that doesn’t work for you then look for vegan Rainforest Alliance certified chocolate, where at least the cocoa is slave free - Whittakers Dark Ghana is one widely-available option.
 You’ll need about 400g all up.

 Gives approx 24-25 eggs.
 They will keep 1 week at room temperature, 1 month in the fridge, indefinitely in the freezer.